-1.4 CONTRACTOR USE OF SITE AND PREMISES
+1.5 CONTRACTOR USE OF SITE AND PREMISES

-- A. Arrange use of site and premises to allow: - 1.
-Owner occupancy. - 2.
-Work by Owner. - B. Provide access to and from site as required by law and by Owner: - 1.
-Emergency Building Exits During Construction: Keep all exits required by code open during construction period; provide temporary exit signs if exit routes are temporarily altered. - 2.
-Do not obstruct roadways, sidewalks, or other public ways without permit. - C. Use of tobacco products is not permitted within the building, on the site, or at any location on the Owner's property.
+- A. Construction Operations: Limited to areas noted on Drawings. - 1.
+Locate and conduct construction activities in ways that will limit disturbance to site. - B. Arrange use of site and premises to allow: - 1.
+Work by Owner. - C. Provide access to and from site as required by law and by Owner: - 1.
+Do not obstruct roadways, sidewalks, or other public ways without permit.